stevep99/keyboard-tweaks/ExtendLayer/README.md

 Extend Layer AutoHotkey scripts
 ===============================

-This script provides a new navigation and editing layer on a chosen modifier key, similar to and inspired by [DreymaR's Extend Layer](http://forum.colemak.com/viewtopic.php?id=1438).
-This implementation is entirely in AutoHotkey.
+This script provides a new navigation and editing layer on a chosen modifier key called '[Extend](https://colemakmods.github.io/ergonomic-mods/extend.html)'.
+It is similar to and inspired by [DreymaR's Extend Layer](https://forum.colemak.com/topic/2014-extend-extra-extreme/), but this implementation is entirely in AutoHotkey.

 The key to act as the modifier is configurable.
 DreymaR's version uses CapsLock, but I have found LeftAlt is also an excellent choice.
-To configure, remap the chosen key to the virtual key "F22" and the new layer will become available on that key.
+The script uses the virtual key "F22" to represent the 'Extend' function.
+To configure, remap the chosen physical key to the virtual key "F22", and the new layer will become available by holding down that key.

 - Provides navigation features such as arrow keys, home, end, page up/down, backspace/delete without the need to move your hands away from the home position.
 - Also defines accessible additional shift and control within the layer to allow easy selection and editing of text.